MohamedShawkyBayoumi/Classic-Arcade-Game-Clone/README.md

 The app is built with the following code dependencies:

 1. Canvas
-1. Vanilla JavaScript
+2. Vanilla JavaScript
-1. Responseive css
+3. Responsive css

-## Licence
+## License

 -It's available to use it , to know more please read this [licence guide](https://choosealicense.com/licenses/mit/)